mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 and scalability make it suitable for use in processing huge datasets.

+* BigQuery storage: BigQuery stores data using a columnar storage format that is optimized for analytical queries.
+  BigQuery presents data in tables, rows, and columns and provides full support for database transaction semantics (ACID).
+BigQuery storage is automatically replicated across multiple locations to provide high availability.

 * With Google Cloud’s pay-as-you-go pricing structure, you only pay for the services you use.